Naseeruddin Shah: As a director

 Shah has performed with his theatre troupe at places such as New Delhi, Mumbai, Bangalore and Lahore.
 He has directed plays written by Lavender Kumar, Ismat Chughtai and Saadat Hasan Manto.

 His directorial debut in movies, Yun Hota To Kya Hota, was released in 2006.
 It stars several established actors such as Konkona Sen Sharma, Paresh Rawal, Irrfan Khan, then-newcomer Ayesha Takia, his son Imaad Shah and his old friend Ravi Baswani.

-He has directed several plays written by eminent people such as Saadat Hasan Manto, Ismat Chughtai and Lavendar Kumar.

-Other media and art forms
+Theatre and television

 In 1977, Shah, Tom Alter and Benjamin Gilani formed a theatre group called Motley Productions.
 Their first play was Samuel Beckett's Waiting for Godot, which was staged at the Prithvi Theatre on 29 July 1979.

 In 1988, he acted in the eponymous television series based on the life and times of Mirza Ghalib, directed by Gulzar and telecast on DD National.

 In 1989, he acted as the Maratha King Shivaji in another eponymous television series Bharat Ek Khoj based on Jawaharlal Nehru's book The Discovery of India.

-In mid 1990s, Shah also hosted some episodes of science magazine programme Turning Point.
+In the mid-1990s, Shah also hosted some episodes of science magazine programme Turning Point.

 In 1999, he acted as a special agent in the TV series Tarkash on Zee TV.
 He played a retired agent haunted by nightmares who is re-inducted as he apparently knows something about a dreaded terrorist somehow connected with his past.
 He played the villain with the dual identity of a ghazal singer and a Pakistani spy who supports terrorism in India in Sarfarosh (1999).
 He was the first of several celebrity actors, who played narrator in the popular audiobook series for kids Karadi Tales.
 He along with wife Ratna was the narrator in the film Paheli — the Indian entry to the 2006 Academy Awards.

-In 2017, Shah returned to film, starring in Shakespearean adaption The Hungry, screened under special presentations at the Toronto International Film Festival 2017.
+In 2017, Shah returned to film, starring in the Shakespearean adaptation The Hungry, screened under special presentations at the Toronto International Film Festival 2017.
 He also acted as lead in The Coffin Maker directed by Veena Bakshi, which however never got released in public but only remained for private viewership.

 Personal life

-Shah was married to Manara Sikri and had a daughter, Heeba, with her.
+Shah was married to Manara Sikri and had a daughter, Heeba Shah, with her.
 In the 1970s, Shah met and fell in love with Ratna Pathak, the daughter of Dina Pathak, a well-respected character actress.
 During the 70s and 80s they co-starred in several films, including Mirch Masala and The Perfect Murder.
 They were in a live-in relationship for many years, while Shah put together the mehr required to divorce Manara.
 Shah and Pathak were finally married in 1982.
-Manara died the same year due to unknown reasons.
 By his second marriage, Shah has two sons, Imaad and Vivaan, both of whom are actors.
 The couple lives in Mumbai with Heeba, Imaad and Vivaan.